dirvine/data_chain/docs/0029-data-chains.md

 maintained in the chain.
 This will show age of such data, which may be particularly useful in types of mutable data that do not change ownership or indeed where network created elements (such as any currency) can be further validated.

-## Archive node pointers

-The possibility for a group to not have an ability, even with Archive nodes to store all data may still exist in small imbalanced networks.
-Such groups may be able to delegate responsibility to known larger nodes outwith their group, by passing data and also passing a [DataChain] to prove validity.
-This can introduce an addition to the [DataChain] object to provide pointers to data.
-In such cases the larger nodes should receive a proportion of any reward for doing so.
-It is, however, doubtful this particular paradigm will have to be enforced if possible archive nodes are pushed across groups as described above.

 ###Network "difficulty"